 Modes of Access

 Park Bus: The Denali Park Road is generally open by the second week in June.
-Climbers can take a park camper or shuttle bus to Wonder Lake, and begin the approach from there.
+Climbers can typically take a park camper or shuttle bus to Wonder Lake, and begin the approach from there.
 However, an ongoing landslide at Pretty Rocks, located roughly half-way along the park's sole road, has limited bus and vehicle traffic to mile 42 of the park road.

 Ski or Dogsled: In years of adequate snow cover, early season climbers can ski or mush out the road from the Park Headquarters.